cdktf/cdktf-provider-launchdarkly/docs/project.csharp.md

 Whether feature flags created under the project should be available to client-side SDKs by default.

+Please migrate to `default_client_side_availability` to maintain future compatibility.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/project#include_in_snippet Project#include_in_snippet}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/project#include_in_snippet Project#include_in_snippet}

 ---